Photo Credit: Daniel Murtagh

 about

-Gwenda-lin Grewal is currently the Onassis Lecturer in Ancient Greek Thought and Language at the New School for Social Research, USA.
+Gwenda-lin Grewal is currently the Onassis Lecturer in Ancient Greek Thought and Language and Assistant Professor of Ancient Philosophy at the New School for Social Research, USA.
 She is the author of Fashion | Sense: On Philosophy and Fashion (Bloomsbury, 2022), Thinking of Death in Plato’s Euthydemus: A Close Reading and New Translation (Oxford University Press, 2022), the edited volume, Poetic (Mis)quotations in Plato (Center for Hellenic Studies, 2022), and English translations of Plato’s Phaedo (Center for Hellenic Studies, 2018) and Plato’s Cratylus (New Alexandria, forthcoming).
 She occasionally writes essays about pop culture.

 Her awards include the Blegen Research Fellowship (Vassar College). an Andrew W. Mellon Postdoctoral Fellowship (Yale University), an H.B.
 Earhart Graduate Fellowship, and the Stanley and Evelyn Lipkin Prize in Humanities.
 She has been a visiting scholar at Harvard University and the American Academy in Rome.

-She is part of the Intergenerational Team at The New Alexandria and a member of the Board at The Benardete Archive
+She is part of the Intergenerational Team at The New Alexandria and a member of the Board at The Benardete Archive.

 She also owns the whimsical clothing line, Hardly Alice.